 Introduces students to the theoretical and practical aspects of abnormal behavior.
 Students will become familiar with the vocabulary, major classisfications, major theoretical frameworks, differential diagnosis, and practical aspects of mental illness.
 The overview course is designed to prepare students for advanced study in this area.
+Also offered online through Weekend College.
 Prerequisite: PS2O3.
 (Spring)

-PS414MC or PS414FS Adult Development and Life Planning (4)
+PS414BL or PS414FS Adult Development and Life Planning (4)

 The emphasis is on the experiential nature of nontraditional education and adult development theory.
 Students will be familiar with various theories and instruments that will provide a cognitive basis for personal analysis and understanding.
 The objective is personal discovery and affirmation through examination of one's strengths and the subsequent adjustments that may assist areas of personal growth.
-Enrollment is limited to students in the degree completion program.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)